Can pets eat Baking Soda?

 Description

-Baking soda is sodium bicarbonate powder used in quick breads, cookies, pancakes, and some fried batters.
-In recipes it reacts with acids such as buttermilk, yogurt, lemon juice, vinegar, or brown sugar to make gas bubbles that lift dough.
-It is usually measured with flour, salt, sugar, and fats.
-Even small overmeasures can leave excess alkaline residue.
+Baking soda is sodium bicarbonate powder used in baking; it reacts with acids like buttermilk, yogurt, lemon juice, or vinegar to produce gas bubbles that lift dough.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.